DigiBP/Team-Saechsilueuete/README.md

 By using a message from Make we send several variables used by the oither steps in the process to Camunda.
 The following information is send as strings:
 * timestamp - the tie stamp value of the submission
 * doc_url - the google doc location of the submitted file
-* email - the e-mail of the submitter
+* email - the email of the submitter
 * swissmedic_id - the official Swissmedic ID of the drug
 * case_type - if it is a new request or change request (for the demo version we did not explore the usage any further)
 * approval_form - a generated approval form link with the prefilled information.